vercel/pkg/README.md

 ### Bytecode (reproducibility)

-By default your source code is precompiled to v8 bytecode before being written to the output file.
-To disable this feature pass `--no-bytecode` to `pkg`.
+By default, your source code is precompiled to v8 bytecode before being written to the output file.
+To disable this feature, pass `--no-bytecode` to `pkg`.

 > Why would you want to do this?

-Well, let's say you need a reproducible build process, wherein your executable hashes (IE. md5, sha1, sha256, etc.) are the same value between builds.
-Because compiling bytecode is not deterministic (see [here](https://ui.adsabs.harvard.edu/abs/2019arXiv191003478C/abstract) or [here](https://medium.com/dailyjs/understanding-v8s-bytecode-317d46c94775)) it results in executables that have differing hashed values.
+If you need a reproducible build process where your executable hashes (e.g. md5, sha1, sha256, etc.) are the same value between builds.
+Because compiling bytecode is not deterministic (see [here](https://ui.adsabs.harvard.edu/abs/2019arXiv191003478C/abstract) or [here](https://medium.com/dailyjs/understanding-v8s-bytecode-317d46c94775)) it results in executables with differing hashed values.
 Disabling bytecode compilation allows a given input to always have the same output.

 > Why would you NOT want to do this?